PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    ~~~
 >    Singularity> mkdir run
 >    Singularity> cd run
->    Singularity> cp -r /opt/OpenFOAM/OpenFOAM-2.4.x/tutorials/incompressible/pimpleFoam/channel395 .
+>    Singularity> cp -r $FOAM_TUTORIALS/incompressible/pimpleFoam/channel395 .
 >    Singularity> cd channel395
 >    Singularity> ls
 >    ~~~
 >    {: .bash}
+>    - Note that the directory from where singularity was called is mounted by default, so you can copy stuff from the interior of the container to the host file system
 >
 >    ~~~
 >    0  0.org  Allrun  constant  system
 >    ~~~
 >    {: .output}
 >
-> 2. Create the mesh
+> 2. Use the OpenFOAM tools to if they work.
+First, create the mesh:
 >    ~~~
 >    Singularity> blockMesh
 >    ~~~